 From QuickSearch on the Libraries homepage, click Advanced Search on the right.
 Then, under Resource Type on the right, select Books.

-As opposed to the default, the basic search, Advanced Search lets you search with more flexibility and precision by searching for words and/or phrases in specific "fields" (author, title, subject) in the records of the Libraries' books (or of a different Resource Type or across all of the types).
+As opposed to the default, the basic search, Advanced Search lets you search with more flexibility and precision by searching for words and/or phrases in specific "fields" (author, title, subject, etc.) in the records of the Libraries' books (or records of a different Resource Type or across all of the types).
 For example, if you wanted to find books by Churchill on the Second World War: